Sleeping Beauty: Interpretations

-According to Maria Tatar, the Sleeping Beauty tale has been disparaged by modern-day feminists who consider the protagonist to have no agency and find her passivity to be offensive; some feminists have even argued for people to stop telling the story altogether.
+According to Maria Tatar, the Sleeping Beauty tale has been disparaged by modern-day feminists who consider the protagonist to have no agency and find her passivity offensive; some feminists have even argued for people to stop telling the story altogether.

 Disney has received criticism for depicting both Cinderella and the Sleeping Beauty princess as "naïve and malleable" characters.
 Time Out dismissed the princess as a "delicate" and "vapid" character.
 Sonia Saraiya of Jezebel echoed this sentiment, criticizing the princess for lacking "interesting qualities", where she also ranked her as Disney's least feminist princess.
 Similarly, Bustle also ranked the princess as the least feminist Disney Princess, with author Chelsea Mize expounding, "Aurora literally sleeps for like three quarters of the movie … Aurora just straight-up has no agency, and really isn't doing much in the way of feminine progress."
-Leigh Butler of Tor.com went on to defend the character, writing, "Aurora’s cipher-ness in Sleeping Beauty would be infuriating if she were the only female character in it, but the presence of the Fairies and Maleficent allow her to be what she is without it being a subconscious statement on what all women are."
+Leigh Butler of Tor.com went on to defend the character, writing, "Aurora's cipher-ness in Sleeping Beauty would be infuriating if she were the only female character in it, but the presence of the Fairies and Maleficent allow her to be what she is without it being a subconscious statement on what all women are."
 Similarly, Refinery29 ranked Princess Aurora the fourth most feminist Disney Princess because, "Her aunts have essentially raised her in a place where women run the game."
 Despite being featured prominently in Disney merchandise, "Aurora has become an oft-forgotten princess", and her popularity pales in comparison to those of Cinderella and Snow White.
 Elle Fanning's portrayal as Aurora in Maleficent (2014) and Maleficent: Mistress of Evil (2019), however, has received praise.
 J.C.
 Maçek III of PopMatters said Fanning was an "inspired choice" for the character.
-Sheri Linden of The Hollywood Reporter wrote that Fanning brought a "diamond-in-the-rough aspect to Aurora’s loveliness", and added that "she’s no conventional Disney Princess but a child of nature with a strong sense of justice and an innate toughness."
+Sheri Linden of The Hollywood Reporter wrote that Fanning brought a "diamond-in-the-rough aspect to Aurora's loveliness", and added that "she's no conventional Disney Princess but a child of nature with a strong sense of justice and an innate toughness."
 The Chicago Sun-Times's Richard Roeper praised Fanning's performance in the sequel for having, "quite a bit spunk and fight," while Empire's Helen O'Hara was pleased that in Mistress of Evil, "Fanning manages to occasionally find something useful for Aurora to do: no mean feat in a character essentially designed to be a simpering blank."